grumply/pure-random-pcg/README.md

   print $ shuffle [1..10] seed
 ```

+### Important Notes

+On GHCJS and 32-bit GHC, this variant of pcg has a period of 2^32, meaning the pattern of random numbers will repeat after using the same `Seed` 2^32 times.
+If you need that many random values, use `independentSeed` to generate more seeds.

+On 64-bit GHC, the period for this variant of pcg is 2^64, which you'd be unlikely to exhaust.

+Keep in mind that pcg is **not** cryptographically secure.

 ### Performance

+On a 2012 Intel i7-3770 @ 3.4GHz, this implementation achieves throughputs of +60Gb/s (64-bit ints); 1,000,000,000 per second.

+On the same machine in Chrome v67, this implementation achieves thoughputs of 1Gb/s (32-bit ints); 33,000,000 per second.

 RXS-M-XS has a much smaller period than MWC8222 or Mersenne Twister, but is 3-5x faster than SFMT(SIMD Fast Mersenne Twister), and 2-7x faster than MWC8222, and nearly 300-1500x faster than `random`'s System.Random.